Gavriil1/cip5_application_react/README.md

 ## About

 "Le Note” is a note application.
 Customers may use this application to organize their day-to-day life.
 They may create a note, like it, delete it, or update it.
 The application provides a view for important notes.
-Customers may send feedback to the website developer to share feedback.
+Customers may send feedback to the website developer.

 ## Project Goals

 The objective for this project was to develop an application that allows users to manage their notes in various ways such as creating, liking, deleting, or updating them.
-The concept was to keep the application user-friendly and for the purpose of enhancing productivity.e.
+The concept was to keep the application user-friendly and for the purpose of enhancing productivity.

 The key functionality aspects:
 - Simple and intuitive navigation across all notes